raiden-network/scenario-player/analysis/README.rst

 Example
 ^^^^^^^
-The following files are generated after the run:

-Gantt-Diagram
-"""""""""""""
+Two different scenarios are currently available as examples and each have three generated files:

-A gantt plot is rendered in an HTML file - it contains a legend and a summary:
+- A gantt plot is rendered in an HTML file - it contains a legend and a summary

-Example: `<example/raiden-scenario-player-analysis.html>`_

-CSV with Durations
-""""""""""""""""""
-A CSV file is created which contains the duration of the tasks:
+- A CSV file is created which contains the duration of the tasks

-Example: `<example/raiden-scenario-player-analysis.csv>`_

-JSON-Summary
-""""""""""""
-A JSON file with a statistic summary on the basis of transfers is getting calculated:
+- A JSON file with a statistic summary on the basis of transfers is getting calculated

-Example: `<example/raiden-scenario-player-analysis.json>`_
+Simple-Scenario
+"""""""""""""""

+- Gantt: `<example/simple-scenario/raiden-scenario-player-analysis.html>`_
+- CSV: `<example/simple-scenario/raiden-scenario-player-analysis.csv>`_
+- JSON-Summary: `<example/simple-scenario/raiden-scenario-player-analysis.json>`_

+Mediated-Transfers-Scenario
+"""""""""""""""""""""""""""

+- Gantt: `<example/mediated-transfers-scenario/raiden-scenario-player-analysis.html>`_
+- CSV: `<example/mediated-transfers-scenario/raiden-scenario-player-analysis.csv>`_
+- JSON-Summary: `<example/mediated-transfers-scenario/raiden-scenario-player-analysis.json>`_

 Limitations/Caveats